JSQLParser/JSqlParser/README.md

 * Is there any need for a Java 7 JSqlParser build, or can we move on to at least Java 8? (https://github.com/JSQLParser/JSqlParser/issues/814)

 ## News
+* The array parsing is the default behaviour.
+Square bracket quotation has to be enabled using a parser flag (**CCJSqlParser.withSquareBracketQuotation**).
 * due to an API change the version will be 3.0
 * JSqlParser uses now Java 8 at the minimum
 * Released version **2.1** of JSqlParser